universal-meaning-map/ipld-mindmap-old-readme/README.md

 ### Nodes in the global domain
 For _Global domain_ we understand that there is only one single giant mindmap.

 Which means that we need to be able to break in down into smaller subsets/pieces.
-The atomic piece of a mindmap is a node.
+The atomic piece of a mindmap is a node (which is a very conflicting name that we would like to change)

 A node is nothing but a set of `relations` around a concept/content/idea.
 We call this "concept" `origin`.
-So the `origin` is the data that represents where the `relations` are coming form.
+So the `origin` is the data that represents where the `relations` are coming from.

 These relations are towards another piece of data.
 From the `node` perspective, we call these data `targets`